SpaceXpanse/Whitepaper/README.md

 # Manifesto /WIP/
 ### To set the intentions

->I think that the crypto industry will have to take a more focused approach, shifting from hype cycles toward building real utility.”
+>I think that the crypto industry will have to take a more focused approach, shifting from hype cycles toward building real utility.
  Rahul Advani  - Ripple’s APAC Policy Director

 **Long story short**: